By Lishtar

 Who else but you could make Ishtar see some sense?"

-Deferring to this request, Ea, the Wise, run to get some dirt off his fingernails,
+Deferring to this request, Ea, the Wise, run to get some dirt off

 Seven times He took off dirt of his fingernails,